simonkmall/MallappSimpleauthBundle/README.md

 On every error, you receive a JSON-formatted resposne containing the status `nok` and the error message:
 - INVALID_JSON Your request body does contain invalid json.
 - NO_NICKNAME You did not provide a nickname field in your request.
+- EMAIL_USED This email is already in use.
+You can resend the token to the email adress or use a different email address.